Rupeshn8o/Z-Transform-Surface-Vizualizer/README.md

 * Constant-radius response slice
 * DTFT response extracted along the unit circle
 * Magnitude and phase overlay for the unit circle response

-Currently implemented as a MATLAB visualisation script.

-The project is intended primarily as an educational and exploratory tool for studying transfer functions, complex frequency response, Z-transform behaviour, and the relationship between the Z-transform and DTFT representations.